 The Office of School Performance & Accountability recognizes the seriousness of this matter.
 We will work to ensure that this school develops, implements, and monitors sound business practices that should prevent further occurrences of this nature.
 If I may be of additional assistance, please contact me at 754-321-3838.

-VSW/EEE:ldd
+VSW/SRS:ac

-cc: Estella E. Eckhardt, Director, School Performance & Accountability Dr. Eric Miller, Principal, Banyan Elementary School Ali Arcese, Manager, Property & Inventory Audits, Office of the Chief Auditor
+cc: Sandra R. Shipman, School Performance & Accountability Director Amy Winder, Principal, Indian Trace Elementary School Ali Arcese, Manager, Property & Inventory Audits, Office of the Chief Auditor